anacierdem/ed64/README.md

 ## Support

-If this helped you, consider supporting me;
+If this tool helped you, consider supporting its development at;

 <a href="https://patreon.com/anacierdem"><img src="https://img.shields.io/endpoint.svg?url=https%3A%2F%2Fshieldsio-patreon.herokuapp.com%2Fanacierdem&style=for-the-badge" /> </a>